 Subsection 2.
-The liability of the carrier for loss caused by luggage being lost or delayed shall not exceed:
+The liability of the carrier for loss caused by luggage being delayed shall not exceed:

-- 1) 1,800 SDR per passenger for hand luggage, - 2) 6,750 SDR for valuables as mentioned in section 4919(2), - 3) 10,000 SDR per vehicle, and - 4) 2,700 SDR per passenger for other luggage.

-Subsection 3.
-The limits of liability in subsections 1 and 2 shall apply for each individual voyage.

-Subsection 4.
-The limits stipulated in subsections 1 and 2 for the amount of compensation are exclusive of interest and costs awarded by the courts.

-Subsection 5.
-SDR shall mean the unit of account dealt with in section 152(2).

-Subsection 6.
-A higher limit of liability than the one stipulated in subsections 1 and 2 may be determined through an agreement between the passenger and the carrier.

-Section 423.
-The carrier may from the loss arisen deduct amounts of no more than

-- 1) 150 SDR per vehicle for damage to the vehicle, - 2) 20 SDR per passenger for loss or damage to other luggage, - 3) 20 SDR per passenger for loss resulting from delay.

-Section 424.
-The carrier shall not be entitled to limit liability pursuant to section 422 or make deductions as mentioned in section 423, if it is proved that the damage resulted from an act or omission of the carrier himself done with the intent to cause such damage, or recklessly and with the knowledge that such damage would probably result.

-Section 425.
-The provisions on defences and limits of liability of the carrier shall apply, notwithstanding that the claim against the carrier is not founded in the contract of carriage.
-Section 426.
-If a carriage or a part thereof is performed by another than the carrier, the carrier shall nevertheless be responsible as if he had performed the entire carriage himself.
-The provisions of this part shall thus apply correspondingly.
+- 1) 1,800 SDR per passenger for hand luggage, - 2) 10,000 SDR per vehicle, and - 3) 2,700 SDR per passenger for other luggage. - Subsection 3.
+The limits of liability in subsections 1 and 2 shall apply for each individual voyage. - Subsection 4.
+The limits stipulated in subsections 1 and 2 for the amount of compensation are exclusive of interest and costs awarded by the courts. - Subsection 5.
+SDR shall mean the unit of account dealt with in section 152(2). - Subsection 6.
+A higher limit of liability than the one stipulated in subsections 1 and 2 may be determined through a written and express agreement between the passenger and the carrier. - Section 423.
+The carrier may from the loss arisen deduct amounts of no more than 20 SDR per passenger for loss resulting from delay. - Section 424.
+The carrier shall not be entitled to limit liability pursuant to section 422 or make deductions as mentioned in section 423, if it is proved that the damage resulted from an act or omission of the carrier themself done with the intent to cause such damage, or recklessly and with the knowledge that such damage would probably result. - Section 425.
+The provisions on defences and limits of liability of the carrier shall apply, notwithstanding that the claim against the carrier is not founded in the contract of carriage. - Section 426.
+If a carriage or a part thereof is performed by another than the carrier, the carrier shall nevertheless be responsible as if he had performed the entire carriage themself.
+The provisions of this part shall thus apply correspondingly. - Subsection 2.

-Subsection 2.
 For carriage by ship, the performing carrier shall only be liable for his part of the carriage pursuant to the same regulations as the carrier.
-Agreements by which the carrier accepts liability in addition to that stipulated by this part shall not be binding for the performing carrier except where the performing carrier has consented to this.

-Subsection 3.
-The carrier and the one liable under subsection 2 shall have joint and several liability.
+Agreements by which the carrier accepts liability in addition to that stipulated by this part shall not be binding for the performing carrier except where the performing carrier has consented to this. - Subsection 3.
+The carrier and the performing carrier liable under subsection 2 shall have joint and several liability. - Section 427.

-Section 427.
 The provisions on the defences and limits of liability of the carrier shall apply correspondingly to any person for whom the carrier is responsible pursuant to sections 151 and 426(1).
 The aggregate of the amounts recoverable from the carrier and any person for whom he is responsible may not exceed the limitation of liability stipulated for the carrier.
-Each individual shall only be liable up to the limit which applies to the individual.
+Each individual shall only be liable up to the limit which applies to the individual. - Subsection 2.

-Subsection 2.
 The provision in subsection 1 may not be invoked by any person who has caused the damage by an act or omission done with the intent to cause such damage or recklessly and with the knowledge that such damage would probably result.

 Section 428.
-If a passenger has suffered personal injury or damage as a consequence of delay in connection with the carriage, the claim for compensation may only be raised by the passenger himself or by a person who is subrogated to the legal position of the passenger.
+If a passenger has suffered personal injury or damage as a consequence of delay in connection with the carriage, the claim for compensation may only be raised by the passenger themself or by a person who is subrogated to the legal position of the passenger.